bjatkin/golf-engine/README.md

   * map editor and viewer
   * sprite flag editor
 * Sound?
 (I still have 20k memory for this)
-* Make BiBi Duck Game to demo the engine
-  * BiBi Duck is a platformer that plays like a mario game. run around, collect fethers and find all the eggs
-  * Make sure to feature the Go Gopher to demo a diologue like system
-  * Collect eggs to get powerups
-    * Jump
-    * Hover
-    * Double Jump (use wings?)
-    * Peck (pick up bugs? to feed to mr frog?)
-    * Quack (wake up go gopher? or someone else?)
-  * 8x8 baby ducks will follow you when you get an egge
-  * Use powerups to progress and find new eggs.
-  * When you've found all the eggs and power-ups find MaMa duck with all her bibi's
-  * Collect fethers as a bonus for extra challenge
-  * Or maybe feathers should be health?
-  * Frog Obstical, You need to feed him in order to get him to move
 * Add interpreted scripting language to make it more aproacable and to prevent golang from being an install requirement